Chart Color Schemes

 Health performance in Moffat Beach - Battery Hill is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Moffat Beach - Battery Hill has significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Moffat Beach - Battery Hill has significant health challenges with common health conditions prevalent across younger and older age cohorts.

 Frequently Asked Questions - Health